chiffa/Image_pipe/README.md

 This project is currently in pre-alpha development, hence undocumentend, contains no unit tests and prone to rapid changes.

-Stay tuned for more information; if you want to use it, the Lince is MIT.
+Stay tuned for more information; if you want to use it, the License is MIT.